Trump’s Hormuz Gamble: US-Iran Ceasefire

 Playing to the Domestic Audience

 To pacify his domestic right flank, Trump has raised the stakes on social media, demanding the complete destruction of Iran's buried enriched uranium and asserting that Washington will not grant immediate sanctions relief.
 This negotiating posturing has run directly into a wall of Iranian resistance.
-Iran's chief negotiator, Mohammad Bagher Ghalibaf, responded by warning that Tehran does not trust guarantees and will judge any memorandum of understanding strictly by immediate concrete actions, stating that no action will be taken before the other side acts (
+Iran's chief negotiator, Mohammad Bagher Ghalibaf, responded by warning that Tehran does not trust guarantees and will judge any memorandum of understanding strictly by immediate concrete actions, stating that no action will be taken before the other side acts (Al Jazeera).

 What to Watch Next